What is counselling?

 Do you accept clients from outside of Vancouver?

 Yes, please contact our team to discuss our virtual therapy options, or for assistance with exploring local accommodations for the duration of a treatment program.

-If I decide to stop the program, will I receive a refund of my fees?
+If I decide to stop the group program, will I receive a refund of my fees?

 Yes, if you decide to stop attending the program within the first four (4) clinical days, we will refund any fees, prorated for the number of uncompleted days of the program.
 See our Fees & Financing page for more details.

 We encourage clients to use public transportation - the Yaletown/Roundhouse Sky Train station is one half block south of our offices and there are several bus stops close by.
 If driving is the best option, please contact our staff for information on reasonably priced parking options.
 Tour our clinic and meet our team.

 If I miss a day during the group program, can I make it up?